Franklin County, Illinois: Climate and weather

 In recent years, average temperatures in the county seat of Benton have ranged from a low of 21 °F in January to a high of 90 °F in July, although a record low of -22 °F was recorded in January 1977 and a record high of 104 °F was recorded in August 2007.
 Average monthly precipitation ranged from 2.87 in in February to 4.59 in in May.

-In 1912, a tornado destroyed facilities at the Possum Ridge Mine.
+On April 21, 1912, a tornado destroyed facilities at the Possum Ridge Mine.

-On March 18, 1925, Franklin County was among five southern Illinois counties effected by the infamous Tri State Tornado.
+On March 18, 1925, Franklin County was among five southern Illinois counties affected by the infamous Tri-State Tornado.
 The storm cut across the southern edge of the county, hitting West Frankfort and destroying most of the northern side of town, causing significant damage to the town's mining facilities.
 Farther to the east, the village of Parrish was also struck, and was never rebuilt.
 The storm killed 192 people in Franklin County, injuring hundreds more and leaving scores of people homeless.